 As you can see, there could be many parties liable for your recent trucking accident.
 As a truck driver or other driver on the roadway, it’s your right to investigate the crash and find the underlying cause of who or what caused the tire to blow.
 Working with an attorney in Fort Lauderdale can help make this feat much easier on you.
 Our firm can hire a team of investigators and gather evidence, including the truck’s black box (the device that records the driver’s actions leading up to the accident), as well as the driver’s electronic logging device.
 Let us help you sue one or more parties for compensation after an 18-wheeler crash.
 Get in touch online for a free case evaluation today.

 Driving next to an 18-wheeler on one of Florida’s many highways is frightening enough without something like a tire blowout happening.
 In 2017, there were 4,268 commercial vehicle crashes in Broward County alone.
 Big rigs present special risks to drivers compared to smaller vehicles.
 At up to 80,000 pounds, commercial trucks can completely obliterate smaller vehicles in collisions.
 A tire blowout can be the beginning of the end for drivers near 18-wheelers when it happens.
-If a tire blowout caused your recent semi truck accident in Fort Lauderdale, find out how the Law Offices of David I. Fuchs can help.
+If a tire blowout caused your recent semi truck accident in Fort Lauderdale, find out how David I. Fuchs, Injury & Accident Lawyer, P.A. can help.